run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

 (in Simple called Workspace), task pane (in Simple called Sprint) and finally tasks, which can be in groups of cards.

+!!!
+Abstract "ATTENTION"

+    Permissions in the Workspace and Sprint (located on Settings > Profiles and Permissions), when the *administrator* is logged in, it will be selected by default and cannot be changed.
+Only when the user is of type *normal*, the permissions will be editable.

+!!! warning "ATTENTION"

+    The language in the columns that appear on the **My notifications screen (bell icon)** will follow what was set in parameter 66 (Default language of the system).

 Procedure
 ------------